 Peter's beautiful album is a collaboration with Tony Rice actually makes your food taste better when played at top volume!
 Visit the Peter Rowan site for more information.

-- 1 lb Rancho Gordo Midnight Black or Ayocote Negro beans, soaked about 4-6 hours
+- 1 lb dried Rancho Gordo Midnight Black, Ayocote Negro, or Santanero Negro Delgado beans, picked over and rinsed

 - 2 medium onions, diced